a-sit-plus/signum/README.md

 X.509 to COSE and JOSE datatypes.
 We required comprehensive ASN.1 introspection and builder capabilities across platforms.
 Most notably, Apple has been notoriously lacking anything even remotely usable and [SwiftASN1](https://github.com/apple/swift-asn1) was out of the question for a couple of reasons.
 Most notably, it did not exist, when we started work on Signum.
+Hence, there was **neither ASN.1 parser, nor encoder on Apple platforms** that was actually usable.
+In effect: there way no KMP ASN.1 codec in sight, much less a type-safe, user-friendly one.
 As it stands now, our ASN.1 engine can handle almost anything you throw at it, in some areas even exceeding Bouncy Castle! cryptography-kotlin only added basic ASN.1 capabilities over a year after Signum's development started.
 <br>